serzhansafin/ROBT310_image_processing/README.md

 # The warm-up part
 # 1.1 Nearest-Neighbor Interpolation technique
-1.1) A grayscale image was taken
+1.1) A grayscale image was taken and enlarged using Nearest-Neighbor Interpolation technique.
+All detailed comments and description in the code

 ![Figure 1.
 Part 1: 1.1](part1_task1_1.PNG)